TahaMunir2/RISC-V-RV32IM-FPGA/README.md

   Signals such as `RegWrite`, `ImmSrc`, `PCSrc`, `ResultSrc`, and `MemWrite` retain the same roles as in the 9-instruction version, so the existing datapath modules (register file, sign-extension unit, PC logic, and data memory) can be reused with only minimal, local changes .

 Together, these changes transform the original “minimal subset” controller into a complete **RV32I-compliant control unit**, while maintaining the same overall architectural style introduced in the previous section.

-### Datapath Modifications: 9 to 37 Instructions

-This section describes the changes made to the datapath (`regandalu` module) to extend the RISC-V implementation from 9 instructions to the full RV32I base instruction set (37 instructions).

 ---